transkatgirl/kat-s-bookshelf/README.md

 ## Contents

-The bookshelf aims to cover a wide range of subjects.
+Kat's Bookshelf aims to cover a wide range of subjects.
 Most subjects only have introductory courses, but some subjects with extensive real-world applications are covered in additional depth.
+The vast majority of content on the bookshelf covers acedemic subjects, but books covering non-acedemic subjects such as "Self-help" are be included as well.

 Most content on the bookshelf is aimed at college & university level readers.
 However, courses covering prerequisite knowledge are included whenever possible.

-All courses included in the bookshelf are made using free, open-access textbooks.
-Links to the original textbook(s) are included in each course’s description.
+All courses included in the bookshelf are made using free, open-access books.
+Links to the original books(s) are included in each course’s description.

-This is not intended to be a comprehensive library of textbooks; It is a small, hand-curated collection which will slowly grow over time.
-However, if you would like to suggest improvements to the collection (such as textbook recommendations), please [file an issue](https://github.com/transkatgirl/kats-bookshelf/issues).
+This is not intended to be a comprehensive library of learning materials; It is a small, hand-curated collection which will slowly grow over time.
+However, if you would like to suggest improvements to the collection (such as book recommendations), please [file an issue](https://github.com/transkatgirl/kats-bookshelf/issues).

 ### Downloading